Dracaukwak/sqlInterface/README.md

      port: 3307,
      database: 'sqlab_island',  // Change to your SQLab database
      user: 'root',              // Update with your username
-     password: 'student',       // Update with your password
+     password: 'pass',       // Update with your password
      connectionLimit: 5
    });
    ```